Vraj-Data-Scientist/health-insurance-premium-prediction/README.md

-# Health Premium Prediction Model
+# Health Premium Cost Prediction Model

 This project implements a **Health Premium Prediction Model** that predicts insurance premium amount.
 The project uses **Multiple Linear Regression** for the "age <= 25" group and **XGBoost with Random Search Tuning** for the "age > 25" group.
 A web interface is built with **Streamlit** where users can input personal and medical attributes to estimate their insurance premiums.